Port Jefferson Station, New York

 - Quiet residential streets

-- Convenient shopping plazas
+- Convenient shopping plazas and service businesses

-- Access to healthcare, schools, and parks
+- Good access to healthcare, schools, and everyday amenities

 Transportation and Accessibility